 An invisible threat

 Of course, if you could spot tainted meat, it would be easy to avoid it.
 Unfortunately, Schaffner says, “Microorganisms are microscopic, so you can’t see them.”
 In fact, none of your regular senses—smell, taste, or touch—are able to indicate whether a piece of meat is harboring illness-causing bacteria.
 And studies that have examined organic versus conventionally raised livestock “tend not to show a difference,” says Schaffner.
 Ditto for other marketing buzzwords like “free-range” and “grass-fed.”
-This is what grass-fed beef really means.

 Hot dogs, bacon, and chicken nuggets

 Still, some kinds and cuts of meat do tend to pose a greater risk than others—and the ones that are considered the safest may surprise you.
 Strictly from a food safety standpoint, experts agree that the lowest risk comes from processed meats, particularly those that are likely to be cooked again, such as hot dogs, bacon, and chicken nuggets.
 (Yes, the same kinds of foods most other health professionals tell you to avoid.)
 Processing tends to eliminate any disease-causing pathogens, and cooking these foods according to package directions is an extra precaution.
 Of course, sometimes processing adds unsavory ingredients.